 When a business is struggling on life support, what things can owners do to save their company?

 It depends on a lot of factors, but we can assume there is a lack of liquidity, which isn’t the cause, it is the result.
 That could be the result of low sales, low sales pipeline, lack of materials (if manufacturer), too much payroll, owner entitlements, imbalance of a cyclical or seasonal business (management issue) and a whole bunch of other things.
-So here are a few tips for stopping the bleeding and conserving cash:
+So here are a few tips on how to save a failing small business and stopping the bleeding while conserving cash:

 - Making payroll needs to be the number 1 priority here.
 But the owner needs to really analyze how long this rough patch will be to determine if, when and where he or she needs to make cuts.
 Temporary furloughs, cutback in hours and layoffs should all be on the table.
 Then do it.